Information retrieval

 • Vector and keyword searches aren't always accurate.
 You can increase the count of documents returned from your search, potentially including some valid results that would otherwise be ignored, and use reranking to evaluate the results.

-You can use a large language model or cross-encoder to perform reranking.
+You can use a language model or cross-encoder to perform reranking.
 Some platforms, like Azure AI Search have proprietary methods to rerank results.
 You can evaluate these options for your data to determine what works best for your scenario.
 The following sections provide details on these methods.

-Large language model reranking
+Language model reranking

 A list of documents is shown below.
 Each document has a number next to it along with a summary of the document.
 A question is also provided.